 In December 2014, Council resolved to support the development of a Structure Plan for the Camellia Precinct in partnership with the Department of Planning and Environment (DP&E).
-The structure plan will build on Council's work to date with Camellia stakeholders and provide a framework for future redevelopment and rezoning.
-DP&E have committed significant funding to deliver necessary studies for the precinct, including transport, traffic and access, contamination, flooding and economic feasibility studies.
-These studies will inform the final structure plan, which is expected to be in place by mid-2015.
+The structure plan would build on Council's Discussion Paper and work with Camellia stakeholders to provide a framework for future redevelopment and rezoning.
+The DP&E have committed significant funding to deliver necessary studies for the precinct, including transport, traffic and access, contamination, flooding and economic feasibility studies which will inform the final structure plan.